 This is what (almost) happened to Chris: when he missed his connection to get back to New York, he was told that he couldn't get anything from the airline.
 Worse: he had to pay for another ticket by himself!

 Well, actually, Chris got home without spending another dollar - and a couple of month later, he even received a 600€ compensation!

 This complete step-by-step guide will walk you through the exact process that you need to follow to get the best of the situation if, like Chris, you miss your connection at the airport.

 Better than that: with the "OTAREU" method, you'll know instantly whether you're entitled to compensation or not!

-Did you miss your connection because your first flight was delayed or cancelled?
+*Did you miss your connection because your first flight was delayed or canceled?
 You might be entitled to up to 600€ from the airline.
-Check out if you're eligible for compensation by filling out your flight information here.

 Here's a handy table of content to help you find what you're looking for:

 - Can I Get a Compensation When I Miss My Connecting Flight?